chrisisler/bitvis/README.md

 2. `yarn ; yarn start`

 ### Todo
-- Put fake data into Dashboard Insight components.
+- Put "Tools" section of blockchain.info/q into a separate view.

 #### What I Learned